-In the worst case scenario, where you should, but do not interlock DTACKs, reads or writes to your target memory will fail.
+In the worst case scenario, where you should, but do not depend on target system DTACKs, reads or writes to your target memory will fail.
 This can happen if your target system DTACK circuitry gets confused when the emulator fails to "wait" for your target system to assert DTACK.